cesar-douady/open-lmake/doc/src/intro.md

 We will assume we are in this common case for this introduction.

 We are left with rules that really describe the flow.
-Rules are Python classes inheriting from `lmake.rules.Rule`.
+Rules are python classes inheriting from `lmake.rules.Rule`.

 So we must import these: